ErikEJ/erikej.github.io/_posts/2024-04-04-dacfx-rules.md

 ### Using the assembly files

-Next, you must install/copy the assembly so that it will be loaded when you build and deploy SQL Server projects.
+Next, you must consume the Nuget package or copy the assembly so that it will be loaded when you build and deploy SQL Server projects.
 Refer to my previous blog post [here](https://erikej.github.io/dacfx/codeanalysis/sqlserver/2024/04/02/dacfx-codeanalysis.html).

 > This is a simplified and updated version of the walkthrough in the official docs [here](https://learn.microsoft.com/sql/ssdt/walkthrough-author-custom-static-code-analysis-rule-assembly)